After a decade of practicing SEO and following some constant principles, I have felt that it might be a time to write an article about them.

 I like referring to backlinks as “Votes”, because that’s precisely what they are.
 This is very hard to quantify, but there is definitely a phenomena where the content has too many links, no matter if they are spammy or perfectly valid.

 Standard technical SEO cannot push the website’s rankings.
 It can only move it up if it is below the deserved position.
 The thing is, it often is below the deserved position.
 This is where “easy money” is made.
 Just imagine how big “Guru” must be an SEO that makes the site rank in a few days after doing “his magic”?
-Site owners don’t have to know that all he did was release the breaks, right? ;)
+Site owners don’t have to know that all he did was releasing the breaks, right? ;)

 SEO to push the Deserved Ranking level up